Porsche 804: Racing history

 The 1962 Italian Grand Prix took place at Monza on 16 September.
 Prior to the race efforts had been made to lighten the car, with the front tubes of the upper A-arms removed and extensive drilling of lightly-stressed components.
 A driver-activated electromagnetic clutch was also added to the cooling fan, in the hopes that disconnecting the fan would briefly provide additional useful horsepower.
 Bonnier finished the race in sixth place, while Gurney retired on lap 67 with gearbox damage.

 The last race of the Porsche 804 was the 1962 United States Grand Prix on 7 October at Watkins Glen.
 Gurney started from fourth and finished fifth.
 Bonnier damaged the gear selector on his car on lap 10, went to the pit twice for repairs and did not finish in the standings.

 Just before the end of the season, prior to the running of the South African Grand Prix, Porsche halted its F1 activities.
 At this point Porsche's F1 participation had cost the company £500,000.
+Germany was affected by strikes, and domestic companies were not willing to sponsor or produce special parts, tyres, fluids etc., thus these had to be sourced in Britain.
 Huschke von Hanstein announced that the company was withdrawing from F1 to concentrate on endurance racing and the European Hillclimb Championship and that, officially, Ferry Porsche felt that owners of Porsche's production cars could not relate to the F1 machines.
-The company did not believe that expenditures in Formula One would necessarily result in technology that could be applied to their production cars.
-At this time Porsche was trying to bring the 356's successor to market, and was in the process of taking over the Reutters bodyworks.
+The company, still connected with Volkswagen and the aircooled flat engine design, did not believe that expenditures in Formula One would necessarily result in technology that could be applied to their production cars.
+At this time Porsche was trying to bring the 356's successor to market, and was in the process of taking over the Reutter bodyworks.

 Even after the announcement, some development work was done on the 804 in 1963.
 The rear suspension received upper and lower radius rods.
 Engine modifications brought power up to 200 hp.
-The car was not raced again.
+The car was not raced again, but the Porsche flat-eight engines were later used in sportscars.